Highpoint2000/RDS-AI-Decoder/README.md

 - Wildcard Support: Treats spaces and underscores as wildcards to properly match partial decodes.
 - Rolling PS Protection: Safely passes raw dynamic texts (e.g., scrolling phone numbers) to the UI instead of overwriting them.
 - Anti-Jitter Scanner Fix: Stabilizes raw output during weak reception to ensure the scanner's 2-second ScanHoldTime triggers and reliably logs the station.
-- Dynamic PS Parsing: Splits database entries by spaces to support multi-frame PS but strictly preserves underscores (e.g., RMF_MAXX).
+- Dynamic PS Parsing: Splits database entries by spaces to support multi-frame PS but strictly preserves underscores.
 - Rigorous Full Lock: Freezes the PS lock only if all 8 characters are received error-free and perfectly match the database.
 - Dynamic ERP Sanity Check: Penalizes distant low-power transmitters if a massive local station is present on the exact same frequency, preventing illogical overrides.
 - Continuous CSV Export: A new export button provides a running history of your DX session, logging every frequency or state change alongside explicit algorithmic status codes (A, C, S).